browserstack/wdio-browserstack-service/README.md

 Type: `Boolean`<br />
 Default: `false`

-### forcedStop
-Set this to true to kill the browserstack process on complete, without waiting for the browserstack stop callback to be called.
-This is experimental and should not be used by all.
-Mostly necessary as a workaraound for [this issue](https://github.com/browserstack/browserstack-local-nodejs/issues/41).

-Type: `Boolean`<br />
-Default: `false`

 ### opts
 Specified optional will be passed down to BrowserstackLocal.
 See [this list](https://www.browserstack.com/local-testing#modifiers) for details.

 Type: `Object`<br />
 Default: `{}`

-## Known Issues

-- At the moment, it is challenging, if not impossible, to transfer localIdentifier to child-processes reliably because of how webdriverio designed their multi-process model.
-We recommend using this service without an identifier, which will create an account-wide local tunnel.

 ----